Eastern ethics in business

-Eastern ethics includes the ethics or ways of thinking derived from East and South East Asia.
-This includes Chinese, Middle Eastern, Indian and Japanese ethics and the influence of this in business.
+Eastern ethics encompasses the ethics or ways of thinking derived from East and Southeast Asia.
+This includes Chinese, Middle Eastern, Indian and Japanese ethics, as well as their influence on business.
 Through a combination of globalisation and growing diversity, Eastern ethics and spiritual practices have become prominent within businesses and their conduct.
 Across the Eastern and Oriental region, differing ethics arise from historic philosophies, religions or ways of thinking and may prohibit or encourage specific conduct.